ironkayman/RebisTheory/rebis_theory.md

 This seems to us as most prominent symbolism in regards to the Silent Legion.
 If we to interpret those two by reference to multiple minds and hearts, with a high certainty we can attribute it to the Silent Legion.

 Cold hearts are generally accepted as as [unfeeling or uncaring, "cold-hearted"](https://www.theidioms.com/cold-hearted/).
-Trojans are turned to stone at that point, so it could be a metaphor for stone, as both stone cold, and relelntless in their goals.
+Trojans are turned to stone at that point, so it could be a metaphor for stone, as both stone cold, and relentless in their goals.

 _The poisoned minds are more nuanced_, it is not a singular mind, which in that case would mean Arkus, but it refers to the _entire legion_, and maybe, the way it affects Arkus, too, - by poisoning his mind as rest of trojans.
 In case of legionnaires - who is the perpetrator of this plot, if we to read it literally?